vincentgruse/HashCracker/README.md

 # MD5 hash cracker
-This is a JavaFX application to find (brute force) the input string used to generate a given MD5 hash.
+This is a JavaFX application that can find (brute force) the input string used to generate a given MD5 hash.

 The UI provides the user with the following options:
 - Provide the hash string to be cracked